 Other companies have been making progress too.
 Walmart launched a pilot in September 2020 in Fayetteville, North Carolina, using drones from Flytrex, an Israeli end-to-end drone delivery company.
 The same month, Tesco announced it would trial delivering ‘small baskets’ of goods to the local area around its Oranmore store, in County Galway, Ireland.
 The drones are manufactured in Wales by Manna Aero, which already runs medicine delivery trials in Ireland, in partnership with Ireland’s health authority.
 Manna Aero was due to trial deliveries of takeaways to college students in mid-March 2020, but the focus changed when the pandemic hit.

-If you have been researching the above examples, you may have realized that there are currently three main types of drones:
+If you have been researching the above examples, you may have realised that there are currently three main types of drones:

 For the landing type, it is important to define a safe landing location.
 In some of its videos, Amazon introduces the idea for customers to place a landing mat for the drone to locate and land on.
 Obviously, this works better for people with a garden, but one could also imagine drones dropping parcels on the rooftop of buildings.
 Balconies, especially in dense buildings, would likely still represent too many collision hazards.